ton-community/ton-docs/docs/develop/smart-contracts/compile/README.md

 ### Overview

 A development environment for TON blockchain for writing, testing, and deploying smart contracts.
-Read more in [Blueprint repository](https://github.com/ton-community/blueprint).
+Read more in [Blueprint git repository](https://github.com/ton-community/blueprint).

 ### Installation